uclasystem/DRust/README.md

 ### 1.4 Disable ASLR

-To facilitate remote thread spawning, we require users to disable ASLR on each server:
+To facilitate remote thread spawning, we require users to disable ASLR on each server.
+The following command should be executed every time the server is restarted.

 ```bash
 echo 0 | sudo tee /proc/sys/kernel/randomize_va_space